-This example subtracts two cents from all levels in price code 3.
+This next example subtracts two cents from all levels in price code 3.

+'''

-لہ C LOAD PRICE 3 -.02 ل Price level ? ل C
+R LOAD PRICE 3 -.02 ↓

+Price level ? ↓

+R

+'''

-Note: LOAD PRICE; I erases all price levels and price code prices for all pumps (and any products) that have been assigned price codes.
+Note: LOAD PRICE; I erases all price levels and price code prices for all pumps that have been assigned price codes.
 This will disable all pumps.
-You must reenter new prices for all price codes and re-enable all pumps with ENABLE PUMP after you use this command.
+You must re-enter new prices for all price codes and re-enable all pumps with ENABLE PUMP after you use this command.

-How to Delete A Price Code or Price Level
+How to Delete a Price Code or Price Level